 Online condolences may be submitted at www.jerniganwarren.com

-To send flowers to James "Jim" Kinlaw Rosser's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James "Jim" Kinlaw Rosser, please visit our floral store.

 St. James Lutheran Church